trainer17/Magical-Editor/README.txt

   #43 attacks your team (enemies align them)
   #44 attacks everyone (they align by themselves)

--Spells #45 onward are enemies spells - therefore, they will attack your own team when used, as if an enemy had casted them.
+-Spells #45 onward are enemy spells - therefore, they will attack your own team when used, as if an enemy had casted them.
  Note however that some spells, like #49, do inflict damage on enemies instead of your team.
-I haven't tried them all yet so there could be others among there
+I haven't tried them all yet so there could be other rare effects with some spells

 -Spell #87: Cures enemies
 -Spell #90: Damages enemies + gives stats raise